smithsa/disaster-ready/README.md

 	```
 	git clone git@github.com:smithsa/disaster-ready.git
 	```

 6. Copy contents of the newly cloned repository into the project you created at step 4.

+7. Navigate to `lambda/custom` directory
+    ```
+    cd train-arrival-times/lambda/custom

+    ```
+8. Now install node packages
+    ```
+    npm install
+    ```

-7. Ensure the name of the skill you used for step 4 matches in "skill.json."
+9. Ensure the name of the skill you used for step 4 matches in "skill.json."
 Additionally, set invocation name in models/en-US.json.

-8. Deploy the code to AWS Lambda
+10. Deploy the code to AWS Lambda
 	```
 	ask deploy
 	```